AvinashBobba/TelecomService/README.md

+How to run the application :

+    For Security :
+    (Remove the ApiKey from json file)
-How to run the application : (SETUP : Add "ApiKey": <yoursecretkey> Json object in appSettings file (or) Add an enviroment variable ApiKey = <yoursecretkey> (or) You can add your own secret manager passing your Guid in .csproj file )
+    (SETUP : Add "ApiKey": <yoursecretkey> Json object in appSettings file (or) Add an enviroment variable ApiKey = <yoursecretkey> (or) You can add your own secret manager passing your Guid in .csproj file )

 Step 1 : Download the solution as zip and extract the solution .